ganeshnikhil/database_atm/README.md

 **`check_account()`**

 This function checks the balance of the user's bank account.
-It retrieves the account data from the JSON file and displays the account balance to the user.
+It retrieves the account  basic info from SQL file then decode JSON file and displays the account balance to the user.

 **`deposit_account()`**